 How does diabetes care vary throughout Mexico?

-Mexico covers 1.973 million square kilometres and is divided into 32 states with several differences of cultures, customs, dietary habits, education, income and, of course, public services.
+Mexico is 1.973 million square kilometers divided into 32 states with several differences of cultures, customs, dietary habits, education, income and, of course, public services.
 Capital cities are most likely to have access to health care related to diabetes; however this care is not enough.

-Thank you to Manuel García Ortega who collected and shared this information with us.
+Thank you to Manuel García Ortega and Angélica Luna Rodríguez Bueno for their independent contributions to this resource.

 To learn more about diabetes in Mexico, check out our blog post: